aws-cloudformation/aws-guard-rules-registry/docs/USING_GUARD_RULES_REGISTRY.md

 ## Guard Rules Registry Docker Builds

-All AWS Guard Rule Registry are build into a docker image with cfn-guard installed.
-The release rule set files are built and copied into the docker image allowing for simplified rule set specific.
-Follow these steps to pull the docker image and view the available rule sets.
+All AWS Guard Rule Registry are build into a Docker image with Guard installed.
+The release rule set files are built and copied into the Docker image allowing for simplified rule set specific.
+Follow these steps to pull the Docker image and view the available rule sets.

-1. run: `docker pull public.ecr.aws/r7q6h7y6/shiftleft:1.0`
+1. run: `docker pull public.ecr.aws/r7q6h7y6/guard:1.0`
 2. enter the container to view available rules:
   ```
-  docker run -it public.ecr.aws/r7q6h7y6/shiftleft:1.0 sh
+  docker run -it public.ecr.aws/r7q6h7y6/guard:1.0 sh
   ls
   ```
-3. all rule sets are built into the / directory
+3. all rule sets are built into the root directory

-> **Note:** The docker image version identifies the release version.
+> **Note:** The Docker image version identifies the release version.
 Using the latest tag will give you the latest release.

 ## AWS CodePipeline